Moustikitos/micro-server/README.md

 #### `_jsonify`

-Keyword used so body content is sent as json for the request.
+Keyword used so body content is sent as json.

 #### `_urlencode`

-Keyword used so body content is sent as urlencoded string for the request.
+Keyword used so body content is sent as urlencoded string.

 #### `_multipart`